Diff-Shadow: Global-guided Diffusion Model for Shadow Removal: Introduction

-Recently, diffusion models have gained wide interest in the field of image restoration~\cite{saharia2022palette, saharia2022image, jiang2023low} due to its powerful modeling ability.
-Guo~\emph{et al.} proposed ShadowDiffusion to jointly pursue shadow-free images and refined shadow masks~\cite{guo2023shadowdiffusion}.
-Although it covers the whole input image, the simple UNet denoising architecture is not enough for exploring global information, which results in inconsistent illumination of the outputs, as shown in Fig.~\ref{fig:teaser} (b).
+Although it covers the whole input image, the kind of conventional diffusion-based methods use a simple UNet and are challenging for shadow regions to capture effective information from matched non-shadow regions, resulting in illumination inconsistency in Fig.~\ref{fig:teaser} (b).
 Furthermore, generating arbitrary resolution images directly with ShadowDiffusion proved challenging as diffusion models are more suitable for processing smaller patches~\cite{ding2023patched}.
 While Zheng~\emph{et al.}~\cite{ding2023patched} and Ozan~\emph{et al.}~\cite{ozdenizci2023restoring} proposed several patch-based diffusion methods that demonstrated exceptional performance in image restoration tasks at arbitrary resolutions, they still faced limitations when handling shadow removal task.
 These methods lack global contextual information and ultimately lead to lighting inconsistencies or obvious boundaries in the restored images.